-Because UAM missions will largely occur in proximity to population centers, the airspace in which they operate will likely be terminal airspace associated with a nearby major airport (airspace class B or C, below a class B shelf, or within the Mode C veil16).
-Therefore, during UAM flights, MVSs will most commonly be in communication with terminal ATC (e.g., Terminal Radar Approach Control approach or departure control), rather than en route ATC.
+Because UAM missions will largely occur in proximity to population centers, the airspace in which they operate will likely be terminal airspace associated with a nearby major airport (airspace class B or C, below a class B shelf, or within the Mode C veil23).
+Therefore, during UAM flights, MVSs will most commonly be in communication with terminal ATC (e.g., Terminal Radar Approach Control) rather than enroute ATC.

-UAM operators will establish procedures and routes that don't require routine ATC voice communications for regular UAM operations in controlled airspace.
-Full flight clearances obtained prior to departure will support automatic handoffs between controllers and enable MVSs to serve in supervisory roles.
-ATC voice communications under this ConOps will be infrequent and will be primarily tactical adjustments to the flight path for deconfliction with non-UAM traffic.
+UAM operators will establish procedures and RNP routes that require minimal routine ATC voice communications for regular UAM operations in controlled airspace.
+Precoordinated LOAs and full flight clearances obtained prior to departure will support necessary ATC interactions and enable MVSs to serve in supervisory roles.
+ATC voice communications24 under this ConOps will be infrequent and primarily tactical adjustments to the flight path for deconfliction with non-UAM traffic.